Nuvola-Digital/vola-docs/docs/technical-details/architecture.md

   The Aggregator Node aggregates users' files from decentralized storage solutions like IPFS, Iagon etc., providing a single unified platform for file management.

 - **User Data Privacy and Security:**
-  Aggregator Nodes must operate in compliance with Vola Network's privacy standards, including encrypting data before it is uploaded to storage platforms and ensuring that ownership proofs are correctly handled.
+  Aggregator Nodes must operate in compliance with Vola's privacy standards, including encrypting data before it is uploaded to storage platforms and ensuring that ownership proofs are correctly handled.

 - **Cross-Chain File Management:**
-  Since Vola Network supports multi-chain interoperability, the Aggregator Nodes must be capable of interacting with different blockchains to manage file storage and transactions across various blockchain ecosystems.
+  Since Vola supports multi-chain interoperability, the Aggregator Nodes must be capable of interacting with different blockchains to manage file storage and transactions across various blockchain ecosystems.